Membership for Medical Schools

 Secure Solution for Financial Disclosures

-- Preferred pricing for member institutions to use Convey, a secure online system designed to relieve the administrative burden placed on organizations as well as physicians, researchers, and scientists to make required disclosures of financial interests.
+- Preferred pricing for member institutions to use Convey®, a secure online system designed to relieve the administrative burden placed on organizations and physicians, researchers, and scientists to make required disclosures of financial interests.

 - The AAMC produces a number of publications that are available to member institutions at a discounted rate.